-(e.g. zooplankton and benthic shellfish) for particulate food, or exceed what is termed the ecological carrying capacity of a marine farmed area (see Cawthron Section 2.4.4).

-- 5.7 A major concern for the Association with all of this is that there is a dearth of knowledge and a lack of due consideration given to what is a relatively clear ecological cumulative impact, through biodiversity changes and food and energy depletion, that is already occurring in these confined and highly valued areas inshore of marine farms.
-The absence of prescribed standards for measuring acceptable cumulative impact in these areas is no reason to ignore it. - 5.8 There is both scientific and anecdotal evidence of a cumulative and material impact on these highly valued inshore areas from existing levels of mussel farming activity. - Indigenous specie ecological impact can be correlated to marine farm productive carrying capacity.
+- 4.6 It is acknowledged that where food depletion occurs, cultured mussels could theoretically out-compete other suspension-feeders (e.g. zooplankton and benthic shellfish) for particulate food, or exceed what is termed the ecological carrying capacity of a marine farmed area (see Cawthron Section 2.4.4). - 4.7 A major concern for the Association with all of this is that there is a dearth of knowledge and a lack of due consideration given to what is a relatively clear ecological cumulative impact, through biodiversity changes and food and energy depletion, that is already occurring in these confined and highly valued areas inshore of marine farms.
+The absence of prescribed standards for measuring acceptable cumulative impact in these areas is no reason to ignore it. - 4.8 There is both scientific and anecdotal evidence of a cumulative and material impact on these highly valued inshore areas from existing levels of mussel farming activity. - 4.9 Indigenous specie ecological impact can be correlated to marine farm productive carrying capacity.
 Cawthron describe the productive carrying capacity of an area as the stocking density of bivalves at which harvesting yields are maximised.
-It is generally accepted, and indeed rational, that by this point there will have been a much more material impact on the indigenous ecological system1. - 5.10 Declining net yields of mussel farms as more mussel farms are added within a given area is increasingly being raised.
+It is generally accepted, and indeed rational, that by this point there will have been a much more material impact on the indigenous ecological system. - 4.10 Declining net yields of mussel farms as more mussel farms are added within a given area is increasingly being raised.
 However, for obvious reasons, applicants seeking water space have been reluctant to acknowledge this, or even deny it.
 However, the Association believes that a correlation between increasing farm density in an area and declining farm yields is both rational and is becoming more openly accepted.
 It appears to be well known that outside lines on mussel farms far outperform inside lines.
-And it is now common to hear reports that in some Marlborough Sounds areas mussels can take up to twice as long to grow as they have historically. - 5.11 Whilst there may well be seasonal farm yield variations, including due to weather patterns, the emerging longer term picture, the Association submits, appears to be that mussel farm growing yields in more densely farmed areas have, over all, reduced. - 5.12 Hand in hand with this is the much greater magnitude of impact that appears to be occurring on the indigenous ecosystems, particularly the highly valued areas inshore of mussel farms.
-As noted, it is suggested that ecological carrying capacity limits may be much lower than production carrying limits1 - meaning that by the time the point is reached that mussel farms are noticeably impacting on each other from energy and particulate food limitations (whether or not weather pattern or seasonally caused), the local indigenous ecological system will have been much more seriously impacted.
+And it is now common to hear reports that in some Marlborough Sounds areas mussels can take up to twice as long to grow as they have historically. - 4.11 Whilst there may well be seasonal farm yield variations, including due to weather patterns, the emerging longer term picture, the Association submits, appears to be that mussel farm growing yields in more densely farmed areas have, over all, reduced. - 4.12 The point being that hand in hand with this is the much greater magnitude of impact that appears to be occurring on the indigenous ecosystems, particularly the highly valued areas inshore of mussel farms.
+As noted, it is suggested that ecological carrying capacity limits may be much lower than production carrying limits meaning that by the time the point is reached that mussel farms are noticeably impacting on each other from energy and particulate food limitations (whether or not weather pattern or seasonally caused), the local indigenous ecological system will have been much more seriously impacted. - 4.13 This means that mussel farms will negatively impact on the indigenous ecosystem, through nutrient competition, even if they are not impacting on each other (which we would deny).
+For instance, the record low growth experienced by many growers in 2013 (attributed to an extended drought that led to low nutrient runoff into the Marlborough Sounds) would have had a magnified effect on indigenous ecosystems due to the nutrient competition from the mussel farm stocks.

-1 Jiang W, Gibbs MT 2005.
+Jiang W, Gibbs MT 2005.
 Predicting the carrying capacity of bivalve shellfish culture using a steady, linear food web model